arekpaterak/double-pushout/examples/graphs/INFO.md

 Graph examples format, textual so it can work with text input field in the UI:

 ```
-ABC  <- Node labels
+AAB  <- Node labels
-AB  <- An edge between A and B
+1a2  <- An edge between nodes with ids 1 and 2 with a label "a"
-BC
+2b3
 ```